SeriousGuy888/HatapediaSvelte/src/content/articles/Scammington Bar.md

 ## Construction

 The Scammington Bar is a bar built by [[Arvi]] in [[Scammington]] after negotiating with [[Remy]] for a building permit and a plot of land on which to build it<sup>[exact dates needed]</sup>.

+After acquiring the permit and choosing a location with Remy, Arvi built the bar some time between 2023-01-18 and 2023-01-21.

 ## Operation